rHedBull/strategey_RL_env/README.md

 - enable actual biomes
 - make height relevant for water and mountain
 - map seperated from env, first create env, then function to create map, enable generating maps, loading maps into env
+- [ ] optimized multi map generation, save and load topology map as tensor, to be able to generate maps faster

 ## RL

-- [ ] calculate just execution time for different map sizes and agent counts on hardware
 - [ ] make some kind of run setup to run on the different maps of different settings and logg

 ### Observation